Develop a sales strategy

 - Social media – Develop a social media community to build relationships with your customers.
 You can also utilize paid social media advertising to promote your business and any deals you may be offering.
 Depending on your audience and business type, you could create a presence on social media using Facebook, Twitter, LinkedIn, Instagram, YouTube, etc.

 - Email marketing – Create a customer email list and send out emails or newsletters with special deals, new product announcements and any other news that would benefit them.

 - Web presence – Depending on where you’re doing business, having a presence on the web is key for reaching your target audience and attracting new customers.
 Create a website for your business and ensure that you’re listed on business review sites and mobile mapping software.

 - Advertising – Paid advertising is another way to promote your business, and can include ads on social media, radio stations, newspapers, magazines and websites or in print.

 - Events – Host events for your business or participate in events in your community to promote your product and raise awareness for your business.
-Consider hiring a public relations consultant to help promote your company and events you are participating in; this will help you generate media coverage and boost sales.
+Consider hiring a public relations consultant to help promote your company and events you are participating; this will help you generate media coverage and boost sales.